Employee of the Month - July, 2017

-As Employee of the Month, Sarah received a cash award and use of the "Employee of the Month" parking space, along with a Run4Recovery t-shirt and an engraved award trophy.
+As Employee of the Month, he receives a cash award and use of the "Employee of the Month" parking space, along with a t-shirt and an engraved award trophy.
+Congratulations, John!

 "Dr. Phil" Receives 30-Year Service Award